Tax Credits: Dealing with overpayment debt

 When a claim ends, for whatever reason, and any overpayment is outstanding, the tax credit system will issue a TC610 notice to pay form once any appeal period has passed (normally 30 days).

 The TC610 (see GOV.UK for an example) advises the claimant that the amount is owed to HMRC and normally gives 42 days to pay.
 It advises claimants that overpayments can be spread over a longer period.
-It encourages claimants to contact the payment helpline on 0845 302 1429.
+It encourages claimants to contact the payment helpline on 0345 302 1429.

 Debt passed to Debt Management and Banking (DMB)

-If no response is received to the TC610, and no dispute has been filed, the debt will be passed from the Tax Credit Office system to Debt Management and Banking’s IDMS system.
+If no response is received to the TC610, the debt will be passed from the Tax Credit Office system to Debt Management and Banking’s IDMS system.
 (A debt will transfer to IDMS 42 days after the TC610 or sooner if the claimant engages and agrees a payment plan).